 Vancity is thrilled to sponsor Ramadan’s family in 2020, says Ludgate.
 Many staff had read Ramadan’s The Clothesline Swing (he is also a Vancity member) and “when ISSofBC recommended Danny’s family it made sense for us in a bunch of ways: it gets us talking about LGBTQ issues and social inclusion.
 We can invite others into the conversation about refugee settlement,” Ludgate says.

 In accordance with federal immigration guidelines, the cost of private sponsorship of a family of four is about $35,000 a year.
-Vancity will sponsor five refugee families over five years, says Ludgate, adding $50,000 annually; this does restrict us to smaller family sizes.”
+Vancity will sponsor five refugee families over five years, says Ludgate, adding that the credit union’s “maximum will be $50,000 annually; this does restrict us to smaller family sizes.”

 There have been nearly 60,000 Syrian refugees admitted to Canada since 2015, according to Statistics Canada.
 Most were government-sponsored.
 Due in part of an influx of 40,000 irregular refugees through unauthorized border crossings in the past several years, both public and government support for asylum seekers has diminished.
 In such a shifting landscape, it behooves the business community to shoulder more responsibility and especially support family reunification through private sponsorship, says Ludgate.